UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 ~~~~~~~~~~~~~~~~

 The GET request to endpoint ``BASE/token`` allows you to create a JWT token signed by the server, that
 can be used for authentication later.
+For example, this can be very useful for automation tasks,
+where you don't want to put a potentially sensitive password into a script.
+In this case you would create an authentication token and use that for the automation task.

 .. code:: console

  $  curl -k BASE/token
  eyJh...

-The token will (of course) give the same level of authentication that was used when creating it!
+The token will of course only give the same level of authentication that was used when creating it!

 The endpoint accepts parameters as query parameters to the GET request

  * ``lifetime`` token lifetime in seconds.
 If not set, the server's default is used (usually 300 seconds)
- * ``limited=true`` will make the token only valid for the issuing server
+ * ``limited=true`` will make the token only valid for the UNICORE/X server that you got it from
  * ``renewable=true`` will allow to get new tokens using the issued token

 For example